 There are more than 200 workout exercises, many of which use your body weight for resistance.
 Thus, you won’t need additional equipment.
 You can also create an unlimited number of your own custom workouts.

 While the app used to be free, it now costs $30 per quarter.

 Other Ways to Stay Fit Using Tech

 If you want to get in shape, technology can have a massive role to play.
-To learn more, check out our list of the best body weight exercise apps and the best fitness trackers that can monitor your heart rate.
+To learn more, check out our list of free courses and apps for yoga beginners, the best body weight exercise apps , and the best fitness trackers that can monitor your heart rate.